AbdallahMekky/AbdallahMekky/README.md

-Debugging Earth one bug at a time​​ Abdallah Mekky is a runner, cyclist, code sleuth, and part-time alien.
+Abdallah Mekky is learning to become a fitness trainer and polyglot instructor.
+Exploring growth, languages, and personal development.